thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/backstory/FSSP.md

 ---
 title: "Backstory: The FSSP"
-weight: 34
+sidebar:
+  order: 250
-author: "Luke Schierer"
+author: Luke Schierer
+collection: Nephilim
+layout: fanfiction
 ---

 The Priestly Fraternity of St Peter is real,[^211219-4] as is the Parish of St John Fisher.[^211219-5]  I am asserting a couple of historical fictions.
 I have moved the parish from Reading to Little Whinging Surrey, and I have moved it back in time from 2007 or so to roughly 1989.

 This is problematic in a couple of senses, but necessary for the story.